holepunchto/pear-docs/cli.md

 ## `pear seed <channel|key> [dir]`

-Seeds or reseeds a Pear project.

-To seed a project that has been locally staged, provide the corresponding channel name or key.
-To reseed an existing project, use the project's key.
+Seeds a Pear project from local machine or reseeds it by fetching it first from remote peers.

-In the context of Pear, seeding is the act of synchronizing and distributing the project data within the Pear network.
+In the context of Pear, seeding is the act of distributing the project data within the Pear network.

 | Flag            | Description                                   |
 | --------------- | --------------------------------------------- |